KomeijiForce/Codified_Profile_Koishiday_2025/README.md

 The Fandom Benchmark used in our experiments can be accessed via [this link](https://huggingface.co/datasets/KomeijiForce/Fandom_Benchmark).

+### Codified Profiles

+The textual and codified profiles of characters in the Fandom benchmark can be accessed via [this link](https://huggingface.co/datasets/KomeijiForce/Fandom_Codified_Profiles)

 ## Distilled Condition Checkers

 We also release the DeBERTa-V3 condition checkers distilled from GPT-4.1: